Quick Insights

 Two key and related areas include sector-based spatial planning and more broadly, marine spatial planning – and while they sound similar, they have different outcomes.
 Let’s find out why.

 Spatial planning can be used to identify locations or areas for the uses and values present in the marine environment.
-By doing so, it can be used to determine suitability for certain activities, while also minimizing conflict with other users or values.
+By doing so, it can be used to determine suitability for certain activities, while also minimising conflict with other users or values.

 Spatial planning is an important tool for assisting with decisions about the allocation of marine space for activities like aquaculture.